 where $i:V\rightarrow V'$ is an injection of graded vector spaces. \item[2.]
 The class of generating trivial cofibrations are exactly the generating cofibrations that are also weak equivalences. \end{itemize} \end{lemma}

-\begin{corollary} Let $A$ and $B$ be CDG-algebras.
-Any generating trivial cofibration in $A\mhyphen mod\mhyphen B_{co}^\text{II}$ is a homotopy equivalence. \end{corollary} \begin{proof} The finitely generated twisted modules are all fibrant-cofibrant objects in the projective GL model structure.
+\begin{corollary} Let $A$ and $B$ be CDG algebras.
+Any generating trivial cofibration in $A\mhyphen mod\mhyphen B_{proj}^\text{II}$ is a homotopy equivalence. \end{corollary} \begin{proof} The finitely generated twisted modules are all fibrant-cofibrant objects in the projective GL model structure.
 Weak equivalences between fibrant-cofibrant objects are homotopy equivalences. \end{proof}